Belgium - Garden

 Dean of Research, Trinity College Dublin

-Sinéad Ryan FTCD is a professor of theoretical high-energy physics.
-She has served as the head of the School of Mathematics from 2012-2016 and 2019-2022.
+Sinéad Ryan is a professor of theoretical high-energy physics at Trinity College Dublin.
+At Trinity, she served two stints as head of the school of mathematics between 2012 and 2022.
 She has held honorary and visiting positions in Europe and the US and is a life member of Clare Hall Cambridge.
-She is currently dean and vice president of research at Trinity College Dublin.
+Ryan has national and international experience as a researcher and in the development of research policy.

-She is a member of the Irish Research Council, a member of the scientific advisory Board at the Mainz Institute for Theoretical Physics and chair of the EuroHPC infrastructure advisory Group with responsibility for developing the strategic agenda for classical and quantum computing resources in Europe.
+She has served as chair of the scientific steering committee for the Partnership for Advanced Computing in Europe (PRACE).
+She is a member of the Irish Research Council, a member of the scientific advisory board at the Mainz Institute for Theoretical Physics and chair of the EuroHPC supercomputing infrastructure advisory group with responsibility for developing the strategic agenda for classical and quantum computing resources in Europe.

 How can Europe retain and attract young talent?